bevyengine/bevy-website/content/learn/quick-start/getting-started/setup.md

 ### Improve Runtime Performance (Optional)

 Bevy's dependencies do a lot of trace logging that is not relevant for an end user.
-To improve your runtime performace, you can add the following to the `[dependencies]` section of your Cargo.toml.
+To improve your runtime performance, you can add the following to the `[dependencies]` section of your Cargo.toml.
 It will disable high log levels on compile time so that they do not need to be filtered out while your app is running.

 ```toml